Silla: Unified Silla

 In the 7th century, Silla allied itself with the Chinese Tang dynasty.
-In 660, under Muyeol of Silla (654–661), the Silla–Tang alliance subjugated Baekje after the Baekje–Tang War.
+In 660, under Muyeol of Silla (654–661), the Silla–Tang alliance subjugated Paekche after the Paekche–Tang War.
 In 668, under King Munmu of Silla (King Muyeol's successor) and General Kim Yu-sin, the Silla–Tang alliance conquered Goguryeo to its north after the Goguryeo–Tang War.
 Silla then fought against the Tang dynasty for nearly a decade to expel Chinese forces on the peninsula intent on creating Tang colonies there to finally establish a unified kingdom as far north as modern Pyongyang.
-The northern region of the defunct Goguryeo state later reemerged as Balhae.
+The northern region of the defunct Goguryeo state later reemerged as Parhae.

 Silla's middle period is characterized by the rising power of the monarchy at the expense of the jingol nobility.
 This was made possible by the new wealth and prestige garnered as a result of Silla's unification of the peninsula, as well as the monarchy's successful suppression of several armed aristocratic revolts following early upon unification, which afforded the king the opportunity of purging the most powerful families and rivals to central authority.
 Further, for a brief period of about a century from the late 7th to late 8th centuries the monarchy made an attempt to divest aristocratic officialdom of their landed base by instituting a system of salary payments, or office land (jikjeon, 직전, 職田), in lieu of the former system whereby aristocratic officials were given grants of land to exploit as salary (the so–called tax villages, or nog-eup, 녹읍, 祿邑).